gardner711/lease-sentry/specifications/website/167373-enabler.md

 - DELETE method
 - /subscription path

-Gets the account document from the "account" container from cosmos db by the user id of the user id in the bearer token Uses the Stripe integration to cancel the subscription with the account document information Creates a delete bus message
+Gets the account document from the "account" container from cosmos db by the user id of the user id in the JWT Uses the Stripe integration to cancel the subscription with the account document information Creates a delete bus message
+- Adds the user id of the from the JWT
+- Adds the request-id
-Adds the user id of the from the bearer token Publishes the delete bus message to Event Grid
+Publishes the delete bus message to Event Grid

 ## Functional Requirements